matloff/TidyverseSkeptic/README.md

 situation.
 The old adage applies: "Give a man a fish, and he can eat for a day.
 Teach him how to fish, and he can eat for a lifetime."

+### The tapply() Function

+One of the most commonly-used functions in R is **tapply()**.
+As noted below, for some reason Tidy advocates hate this function, but arguably it is perfect for R beginnnrs.

 Consider the **tapply()** function in base R.  A common example in tutorials on the Tidyverse involves R's **mtcars** dataset.
 The goal is to find mean miles per gallon, grouped by number of cylinders.
 The Tidy